compiiile/compiiile/README.md

 v2 of Compiiile allows you to use MDX files with Vue components.

-For it to work, you should install some dependencies in your project folder: `yarn add vue astro fzf` ( or `npm install vue astro fzf`).

 ### Using components

 Let's say we have Vue a component `Test.vue` making an API request and listing results: